Discover Where Your Gift Will Make a Difference in the Libraries

 Funding for this vital area helps preserve and protect our unique and historical collections.

-Gifts to the Friends of the Libraries fund allows Dean Clark to be flexible and strategic in allocating support for the most pressing Libraries priorities within an academic year and gives the dean flexibility to create innovative opportunities for students, faculty and staff.
+Gifts to the Friends of the University Libraries fund allows Dean Coon to be flexible and strategic in allocating support for the most pressing Libraries priorities within an academic year and gives the dean flexibility to create innovative opportunities for students, faculty, and staff.

 Help for Your College or School